lawrence-matsuoka/home-server/README.md

 ### OPNSense
 The GUI can be found at https://192.168.1.1

+#### Unbound DNS
+Enhance security and privacy, resolves DNS queries.
+Enabled by default in OPNSense.
+How to use with Bell Gigahub modem?

 #### [AdGuard Home](https://github.com/AdguardTeam/AdGuardHomehttps://github.com/AdguardTeam/AdGuardHome)

 https://0x2142.com/how-to-set-up-adguard-on-opnsense/

 We are installing AdGuard Home (AGH) onto the OPNSense box to get network-wide blocking of ads and tracking.
+Focus on filtering and maintaining DNS cache.
 - In the GUI, enable SSH by going to System -> Settings -> Administration -> Enable Secure Shell
 - SSH into the router
 `ssh root@192.168.1.1`